Best VPN 2023: keep your web browsing safe from prying eyes

 How I’m testing

 Properly testing a VPN, as with any internet-based testing, is tricky.
-Many confounding variables exist that can influence internet throughput, such as your physical location, your ISP, your hardware and even your software.
+Many confounding variables can influence internet throughput, such as your physical location, your ISP, your hardware and even your software.
 My tests are as controlled as possible, but being a remote worker means when I use these products, for the most part, I’m using them as you would: I turn them on and go about my day.

-To get some ideas about how they perform, I used Ookla Speedtest, which uses information about your public IP address – that is, the digital address that signifies your home network – and connects you to a nearby server that it believes to be the fastest.
-There are other internet speed test services like it – Fast.com, Netflix’s utility, offers a basic interface for checking your streaming capability, while Google’s Chrome browser incorporates M-Lab’s internet speed test tool.
-I prefer Ookla’s offering for its feature-rich implementation and the ability to view my history – doing this has enabled me to offer proof to my ISP of ongoing issues that led to the repair of one of its nearby hubs.
+There are other internet speed test services like it – Fast.com – Netflix’s utility – offers a basic interface for checking your streaming capability, while Google’s Chrome browser incorporates M-Lab’s internet speed test tool.
+I prefer Ookla for its feature-rich implementation and the ability to view my history – doing this has enabled me to offer proof to my ISP of ongoing issues that led to the repair of one of its nearby hubs, once.

-My tests involve running random dual throughput tests throughout the day and night, one with the VPN on and one with it off.
+My tests involve running random dual throughput tests during the day and night, one with the VPN on and one with it off.
 I then average these tests and find the percentage difference between my VPN results and those going straight through my ISP, which for me is Spectrum.

 A disclaimer